ナミビア

 • Namibia - Swakopmund

-• About Swakopmund Located along Namibia's dramatic coastline, Swakopmund is an attractive seaside town known for its wide avenues, colonial architecture, and the otherworldly desert landscapes that surround it.
+• About Swakopmund Located along Namibia's dramatic coastline, Swakopmund is an attractive seaside town known for its wide avenues, colonial-era architecture, and the otherworldly desert landscapes surrounding it.
 Founded in 1892 as the main port of German South West Africa, Swakopmund is sometimes described as "more German than Germany".
-Today it is a seaside resort and a hub for tourists visiting the Skeleton Coast.
+Today it is a coastal resort town and the hub for tourism in the Skeleton Coast area, attracting many visitors.

-Swakopmund is a unique blend of German and Namibian culture, offering adventure activities, a relaxed atmosphere, and cool sea breezes, making it a very popular destination in Namibia.
+Swakopmund uniquely blends German and Namibian cultures and is a very popular Namibian destination offering adventure activities, a relaxed atmosphere, and cool sea breezes.

 Highlights and activities: